Anderen2/whynot-guide/content/posts/helloworld.md

 [Hugo](https://gohugo.io/) is, according to their creators:
 > *"... one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again."*.

 Which seems to be about right so far.
 This is the first time I've used any sort of static page generator, and I selected Hugo on a whim, no real reason.
-I found the [Minimal theme](https://github.com/calintat/minimal) to be quite nice, but I've done some slight modifications on it to make things more functional for my purpose.
+I also found the [Minimal theme](https://github.com/calintat/minimal) to be quite nice, but I've done some slight modifications on it to make things more functional for my purpose.

+For those unfamiliar with the term, a "static page generator" is a toolset to pre-generate web-pages to be used without any serverside processing like PHP, Django, etc. Some of you might have known about the "Save as Webpage" option in MS Word, this is similar, just that it's usable.

 The Hugo config I've ended up with so far, and all blog pages can be found here: https://github.com/Anderen2/whynot-blog